A step-by-step guide to setting up global Git config properties

 Did you find this article valuable?

-Support Milan Panchal by becoming a sponsor.
+Support MILAN PANCHAL by becoming a sponsor.
 Any amount is appreciated!